FlaxEngine/FlaxDocs/manual/graphics/models/index.md

 ## Vertex Painting

 Another important topic related to models is **Vertex Painting**.
-It is a process of applying custom colors to the model geometry represented by the vertice sof the meshe.
-This techqnice can be used to customize model instance in the level.
+It is a process of applying custom colors to the model geometry represented by the vertices of the mesh.
+This technique can be used to customize model instance in the level.
 For instance, wall material can use red channel of the vertex color to display the wet areas.
 Then level designer can paint wall vertices to make a certaing part of the model appear wet.
-To learn more about this process see the related docuemntation [here](vertex-painting.md).
+To learn more about this process see the related documentation [here](vertex-painting.md).

 ## Vertex properties